gofiber/docs/blog/2026-02-18-fiber-v3-rfc-conformance.md

 rows, err := db.QueryContext(c, "SELECT ...")
 ```

 This matters for deadline propagation, cancellation, and request-scoped values.
 Libraries that accept `context.Context` now get proper request lifecycle integration without boilerplate.
-If a request is cancelled, the context signals it.
+If a request is canceled, the context signals it.
 If a deadline is set, downstream calls respect it.

 You can still set a base context with `c.SetContext()` if you need to inject values or deadlines before passing `c` to downstream code.
 And `c.Context()` returns a `context.Context` that is safe to use outside the handler scope.